k-mccalla/Project-work/README.md

 2)DAO
 3)Controller

-Each test aims to test the
+Each test aims to test the individual properties of each package.
+These include testing to see if the methods in the test equal a certain value.

 ### Integration Tests